The law allows you to file a food poisoning lawsuit against the

 When people get sick after eating at a restaurant, they often contact the restaurant to complain or report the sickness.
 The restaurant may apologize and offer

-- a refund or
+- a gift certificate, or

 - a free meal.